 These rules don’t apply to a traditional IRA.
-Anyone is eligible to invest the maximum amount into a traditional IRA because you pay taxes on the entire amount when you withdraw.
+Anyone is eligible to invest the maximum amount into a traditional IRA because your taxed on the entire amount when you withdraw.

 If you are a high earner and want to maintain the benefits of a Roth IRA, there are some tricks you can pull to maintain the tax benefits without the limits.
 This is referred to, rather ineloquently, as a Backdoor IRA.

 In 2010, the federal government eliminated income limits on transferring from one IRA account to another.
 This now means that you can open a traditional IRA and then open a Roth IRA and transfer money from one to the other.
 You’ll have to pay some taxes when you transfer, but you won’t be taxed on the money earned within the new account and there are no limits to how much you earn.

 There are restrictions in any IRA as to what and with whom you can invest.
 You can invest in most stocks and bonds and you can even invest in real estate and other ventures.
 You cannot, however, invest in real estate if you are a direct beneficiary of that real estate.

 For instance, you may not live in the residence and there are restrictions on family members as well.
 The brokerage may have their own restrictions as well.
 It’s a good idea to talk to your financial advisor about your options or to discuss options with multiple brokers that offer IRAs before investing.